Reflecting the colours of Kooljaman.

 Adventure, relaxation, fishing, photography, Aboriginal culture, perhaps just curiosity or someone said don’t miss it if you’re up that way.
 Whatever takes you there you won’t be short of things to do.

 To experience the landscape

 The landscape at Kooljaman has a pulse pumping through it, the colours are alive.
-Each element so bold and individual.
+Each element is so bold and individual.
 They would make a statement independently of each other, yet as a collective come together so well to shout out Cape Leveque.

 The beach is where it’s at, at Kooljaman.
 Regardless of what else you find yourself doing, chances are the majority of your time will be spent on Eastern Beach.
-Western Beach is stunning, however this will be your late afternoon drinks and nibbles location.
+Western Beach is stunning, however, this will be your late afternoon drinks and nibbles location.
 As the sun sets and the pindan cliffs glow and change colours with the sinking sun, a tour might be enjoyed – there are a few on offer.
-However as Kooljaman time slowly takes hold, lazy relaxed Kooljaman down time will be enjoyed spent swimming, lying, walking or snorkelling on Eastern Beach.
+However as Kooljaman time slowly takes hold, lazy relaxed Kooljaman downtime will be enjoyed spent swimming, lying, walking or snorkelling on Eastern Beach.

 Top Tip: Best time for swimming at Eastern Beach is on an incoming tide, while the tide is high and for about 45min to an hour after high tide.
-Once the tide gets low there are too many rocks and you loose your nice sandy bottom.
+Once the tide gets low there are too many rocks and you lose your nice sandy bottom.
 Now’s the time for a walk, snorkelling or a sit on the beach.

 Fishing & 4WD